no-go/SwappyItems/README.md

 ### pair(value, vector<keys>) * = get(key)

-Get the values by key.
-Your get a pointer to that tuple.
+Get the value by key.
+You get a pointer to that data pair.
 If it does not exist, you get a `nullptr`.

 ### del(key)